How do I apply?

 How will my child get to/from school if they are assigned to a School Choice seat?

-Transportation is provided within your transportation zone to your local community.
+Transportation is provided if you obtain a seat within your transportation zone AND the school you selected serves your feeder pattern.
 These stops are routed based on your home address.
-If you apply to a school outside of your transportation zone, you will need to provide transportation for your child.
+If you apply to a school outside of your transportation zone OR outside of your feeder pattern, you will need to provide transportation for your child.
+To ensure that a school serves your zone AND your feeder pattern, be sure to refer to the color chart on our themes and schools page and reference any footnotes attached to your schools if interest.

 Do siblings get priority?